gsun33/Nano-ACP/README.md

 2. **Topology Generation**: Apply modified OPLS-AA force field
 3. **Simulation**: Follow standard GROMACS simulation protocol
 4. **Analysis**: Use provided analysis tools or standard GROMACS utilities

+### Force Field Details

+This simulation uses a modified OPLS-AA force field specifically parameterized for anion conducting polyelectrolytes.
+The force field parameters are located in the `force_field/oplsaa.ff/` directory.

+For detailed parameter definitions and validation, please refer to the research paper.

 For GROMACS-specific commands and procedures, consult the [official GROMACS documentation](https://manual.gromacs.org/).